Thought living in Las Vegas would spare you the hassle of winter weather preparation? Odds are, you’re not the only one.

-At least annually, it’s wise to take a look down your air conditioner condensate drain to make sure there is no mold or algae growing.
+At least annually, it’s wise to take a look down your air conditioner condensate drain to make sure there is no mold or algae growth.

 Such growth can cause clogs, and while some folks may come up with their own home remedies for clearing such growth, be wary of putting anything down the drain without professional help.

 This HVAC maintenance checklist should provide you with a great, basic, start for preparing your system for the lovely Las Vegas winter weather.